Mykonos with Family – A Heavenly Holiday or Headache?

 While we appreciate the comforts of an organised beach, Mykonos has a way of marring its natural beauty with excess.

-The best of the island’s beaches line its southern coast, also protected from northern Meltemi winds.
+The best of the island’s beaches line its southern coast, also protected from north Meltemi winds.
 Determined to dodge the exploitative tourist traps, while seeking out the best of Mykonos’ beaches that have not sunken under the crowds, these were our seaside retreats:

 — ELIA —